Debt solutions

 Things to consider

-- Your credit rating is affected for six years
+- Your credit rating is affected for six years from approval

-- Recorded on the Individual Insolvency Register
+- Your IVA is recorded on the public Individual Insolvency Register

 Frequently asked questions